Hello, world!

 -

-calls the function to display contents to your terminal. -
+printcalls the function to display contents to your terminal. -

 You see the

-, and the string is printed to the screen. -
+"Hello from hello_world!"string.
+We pass this string as an argument toprint, and the string is printed to the screen. -

 Unlike in Python,

-) at the end.
-If you want a line break, you’ll need to include\n
+printdoes not automatically add a newline (\n) at the end.
+If you want a line break, you’ll need to include\nyourself.